Mjau83/meow_sweden/README.md

 #### Images:

-Text about image source
+All product images are me own and was photographed my me.
+Background images are from [Adobe](www.stock.adobe.com)

 #### Color:

-I wanted to use colors that match the moon background image.
+I wanted to use colors that match background images and giving the website a luxurious feeling with some gold.

 ![Color palette](assets/images/color-palette.png)